aiidateam/aiida-core/README.md

 # <img src="docs/source/images/AiiDA_transparent_logo.png" alt="AiiDA" width="200"/>

-AiiDA (www.aiida.net) is a python framework that aims to help researchers with managing complex workflows and making them fully reproducible.
+AiiDA (www.aiida.net) is a workflow manager for computational science with a strong focus on provenance, performance and extensibility.

 |    | |
 |-----|----------------------------------------------------------------------------|